 ERS Educational Award

-This award honours a European clinician, scientist, allied respiratory health professional or individual in any other profession, who has made a contribution of extraordinary magnitude to education in respiratory medicine at a European or international level.
+Recognising a European respiratory health professional who has made a contribution of extraordinary magnitude to education in respiratory medicine at a European or international level.

 |This year's ERS Educational Award is presented posthumously to Professor Philip H. Quanjer, who passed away on 26 July, 2017.

 Trained as a specialist in internal medicine and Professor of Pulmonary Physiology at Leiden University, he was one of the founders of applied respiratory research in The Netherlands and far beyond – starting from the 1970s.

 He pushed not only for national collaboration (as honorary member of the Dutch Lung Foundation), but also became one of the pioneers of European synergies that started within the European community for coal and steel, the roots of the EU.